B. Determining Significance

-When the responses to these and other pertinent questions are compiled about potential impacts to aesthetic resources, the lead agency will know, for example, whether the resource is designated as important, is viewed by thousands of people annually when they use the resource (e.g. park), or if the potential impact is adjacent to that resource.
-Based on this systematic assessment, the lead agency will then be able to consider visual impacts in developing its determination of significance.
+Depending on the project, the lead agency will need to know, for example, whether the resource is designated as important, is viewed by thousands of people annually when they use the resource (e.g. park), or if the potential impact is adjacent to that resource.
+Based on a systematic assessment, when necessary, the lead agency will be able to consider visual impacts in developing its determination of significance.

 26. Has DEC developed any additional resources for assessing visual impacts?

 The DEC guidance policy "Assessing and Mitigating Visual Impacts" (pdf, 302 kb) was developed to provide direction to Department staff for evaluating visual and aesthetic impacts generated from proposed facilities.
 The policy and guidance defines what visual and aesthetic impacts are; describes when a visual assessment is necessary; provides guidelines on how to review a visual impact assessment; differentiates State from local concerns; and defines avoidance, mitigation and offset measures that eliminate, reduce, or compensate for negative visual effects.

 The cornerstone of the DEC guidance document is its inventory of aesthetic resources of statewide or national significance.
 The scenic and aesthetic resources identified in the guidance have all been protected by law or regulation, and are therefore special places that the public has deemed worthy of protection due to the inherent aesthetic value associated with the resource.
 For example, one category is state and national parks, which have been established by government to protect unique resources, and are accessible for use and appreciation by the public.